 Since 2006, the SAMS has been supporting research projects in the field of biomedical ethics, namely clinical ethics and public health ethics, with funds from the Käthe Zingg-Schwichtenberg Fund.
 There is one call per year which is either thematically open and aimed primarily at junior researchers or focused on a given topic.

 2020 call for proposals: Seed Grants for junior researchers

-The 2019 call was intended for doctoral and postdoctoral researchers wishing to develop an original, independent research project in biomedical ethics.
-KZS Seed Grants allow grantees to explore novel research ideas, to realize a small, independent pilot project and/or to prepare their own project proposal to be submitted to a larger funding agency.
-The aim is to support junior researchers to establish a record of independent research and facilitate the transition to the next step of their academic career.
+The 2020 call is again thematically open and intended for junior researchers in biomedical ethics.
+KZS Seed Grants are meant to allow grantees to explore innovative research ideas, to realize a small, independent pilot project and/or to prepare their own project proposal to be submitted to a larger funding agency.
+The objective of the call is to support junior researchers to establish a record of independent research and facilitate the transition to the next step of their academic career.